The Psychological Therapies Team (PTT) include Psychologists and Psychotherapists who specialise in the following therapies:

-- All referrals to the secondary care mental health service are discussed for suitability at a weekly initial multi-disciplinary intake meeting.
-If the referral meets the criteria outlined above the request is taken to the PTT team.
+- If the referral meets the criteria outlined above, the request is taken to the PTT team.

-- Two members of PTT will meet with the referred person to assess whether psychological treatment is likely to be appropriate and helpful.
+- A meeting between PTT and the referred person will determine whether psychological treatment is appropriate.
 Psychological therapy is most effective when the person involved is committed and motivated to make changes.
 This can depend on other circumstances in the person's life, so it is important to work out whether it is the right time for therapy.

 - If psychological therapy is appropriate; the person will be offered a time-limited block of sessions with a therapist.
 The number of sessions offered will depend on individual circumstances, and progress will be reviewed regularly.
 At the beginning of treatment the person will be asked to identify specific goals that they want the sessions to focus on.

-- If psychological therapy is not appropriate; the reasons will be discussed with the person and the referrer.
-Where possible, alternative venues for accessing appropriate support will be provided.
+- If psychological therapy is not appropriate; where possible, alternative venues for accessing appropriate support will be provided.

-- The referrer and the person's GP will be informed of the outcome of the assessment, and provided with regular updates about the person's progress in therapy.
+- The referrer and the person's GP will be informed and provided with regular updates about the person's progress in therapy.